opeoluwa22/Lifestyle-Based-Cervical-Cancer-Risk-Prediction-/README.md

 # **Lifestyle-Based Cervical Cancer Risk Prediction and Population Burden Analysis in West Africa**

 ## **Objective**
-This project investigates the relationship between lifestyle-related risk factors and cervical cancer outcomes using machine learning techniques.
-It also explores the broader population burden of cervical cancer across West African countries using Global Burden of Disease (GBD) data.
+This project aims to analyse lifestyle-related risk factors and predict cervical cancer risk using machine learning models, while also examining the population burden of the disease across West African countries.